wrigleyrose/wrigleyrose.github.io/README.md

 # wrigleyrose.github.io
-school work for CIT 230 Winter 2018
+This site is for school work for CIT 230 Winter 2018 using HTML5, CSS3, and JavaScript.
-need: brackets